 Mifepristone (brand name Mifeprex®) is taken first.
 Misoprostol (brand name Cytotec) is taken second, between 24-48 hours after mifepristone is taken.
 Mifepristone used in combination with misoprostol is up to 99% effective, and serious complications are rare.

-Get additonal info about medication abortion alternative names, what to expect, and more - view our health information fact sheet or read our position on self-managed abortion with pills.
+Get additonal info about medication abortion alternative names, what to expect, and more - view our consumer health information or read our position on self-managed abortion with pills.